top of page

 • How does the pandemic generally, and university structures in particular, differentially impact students based on race, social class, and gender?

-• Design: Yearly longitudinal in-depth interviews with 50 students at UNC-Chapel Hill (started Fall 2018) and 30 students at St Lawrence University (started Fall 2020)
+• Design: Yearly longitudinal in-depth interviews with 50 students at UNC-Chapel Hill (Fall 2018-Fall 2024) and 30 students at St Lawrence University (Fall 2020-Summer 2025)

 Covid-19 Image.png